xiaoyu0928/xiaoyu0928.github.io/index.md

 ## <a id="news"></a>News

-- One short research paper and one application for the Early Career Colloquium have been accepted by iConference 2024, which will be held in Jilin, China.
+- One of my master's students has had his research poster accepted by iConference 2025, which will be held at Indiana University in the USA.
-- I won the "Best Paper Award in Sociotechnical Concerns " in the 2023 ASIS&T SIG-ILS International Paper Competition.
+- I have been promoted to be Associate Professor of Information Resources Management at Shanghai University.